The Employment Law Review: Mexico

 - establishing a procedure to deal with the risks to personal data protection when implementing new products, services, technologies and business models, and to mitigate them;

-- reviewing the security policies and programmes periodically to determine whether any modifications required;
+- reviewing security policies and programmes periodically to determine whether any modifications are required;

-- establishing procedures to receive and respond to queries and complaints from the data subjects;
+- establishing procedures to receive and respond to queries and complaints from data subjects;

-- providing mechanisms for the enforcement of privacy policies and programmes, as well as for sanctioning lack of compliance;
+- providing mechanisms for the enforcement of privacy policies and programmes, as well as for sanctioning non-compliance;

 - establishing measures for the traceability of personal data, that is to say, actions, measures and technical procedures that allow for the tracking of personal data while it is being processed.